jacobkford/CS50x-Intro-Course/README.md

 ## Week 3: Elections
 **plurality.c** : runs a Plurality election
+  * *The only contribution to this project was creating the functions 'vote' & 'print_winner'*
 ```
 $ ./plurality Alice Bob Charlie
 Number of voters: 4